Cayce2514/compliance-management/doc/setup.md

 GRC is open-source and hosted on Google Code using Git.
 You can clone and checkout the project with:

     git clone https://code.google.com/p/compliance-management grc

+The original master had a .rvmrc that will ask you if you want to trust it.
+You may want to rename the file to avoid the issue:

+    mv grc/.rvmrc grc/.rvmrc.orig

+Now, you can cd into the grc directory to work with it:

     cd grc